 All services are by appointment only as shelter is in a private home.

 Open for Adoptions and Surrenders by appointment ONLY!
-Please call (541) 484-1090 to make an appointment.
+Please call (541) 484-1090 to make an appointment or to do the pre-adoption phone interview.

 Adoption fees are now a bit higher!
 Please see the right sidebar for new prices!